Ellen Gallagher: Work

 Gallagher is an abstract painter and multimedia artist creating minimalist work with subject narratives.
 Gallagher's influences include the paintings of Agnes Martin and the repetitive writings of Gertrude Stein.
 Some of Gallagher's work involves repetitively modifying advertising found in African American focused publications such as Ebony, Sepia, and Our World, including images from Valmor Products ads, as in her DeLuxe series.
 Her most famous pieces are her grid-like collages of magazines grouped together into larger pieces.
 Examples of these are eXelento (2004), Afrylic (2004), and DeLuxe (2005).
 The series DeLuxe showed multiple creative methods, from photogravure to digital printing.
 Gallagher used oils to combine different sheets together and add texture.
 Gallagher pushed the limit between two and three dimensions in her series.
 She used new technologies to create plates in many layers.
 Each of these works contains as many as or more than 60 prints employing techniques of photogravure, spit-bite, collage, cutting, scratching, silkscreen, offset lithography and hand-building.
 Gallagher also glues notebook paper drawings onto her canvas to create textured surfaces.

 In her artwork, she combines different traits of three art movements.
 Two of them mentioned by her are Abstract expressionism and Minimalism., but by observing her use of specific materials like magazines, newspapers, etc. The use of patterns and repetition series as well as the many printing techniques she uses can relate to her work with Pop-art.
 With stylized allusions to cartoons and childhood toys or via transformed and manipulated advertisements Gallagher's work “seduces the viewer into visceral engagement with images about which we have learned to feel numb.
+Her work has been described as singular yet nuanced with these contrasting styles combined to bring life to otherwise static images.